tianderturpijn/Azure-Security-Center/Labs/01 - Automation/Readme.md

 7. After a successful completion, switch to the Azure portal and refresh the ASC blade and verify that the email settings have been updated

-#### 4 - Deploy a more comprehensive ASC configuration ARM template
+#### 4 - Deploy a more complex ASC configuration ARM template
-Now that you have explored how to deploy an ARM template to configure an ASC setting, you are going to explore how to deploy a more comprehensive ARM template. <br>
+Now that you have explored how to deploy an ARM template to configure an ASC setting, you are going to explore how to deploy a more complex ARM template. <br>
 ASC stores MMA collected data (and more) in a Log Analytics workspace.
-In a more complex environment, you will often find an existing Log Analytics workspace which needs to be integrated with ASC (aka the Central Workspace scenario).<br><br>
+In a more complex environment, you often will find an existing Log Analytics workspace which needs to be integrated with ASC (aka the Central Workspace scenario).<br><br>
 The following lab assumes that a (Central) Log Analytics workspace already exists (although this can be deployed with an ARM template at the same time) and you are going to configure ASC to use the existing Log Analytics workspace.
-In addition we are going to enable **Auto Provisioning** which will deploy the MMA automatically, as you would configure it in the portal, like this:<br><br>
+In addition we are going to enable **Auto Provisioning** which will deploy the MMA extension automatically, as you would configure it in the portal, like this:<br><br>

 ![alt text](https://raw.githubusercontent.com/tianderturpijn/Azure-Security-Center/master/Labs/01%20-%20Automation/Screenshots/autoProvisioning_custom_%20Workspace.png)